ivke-99/sqlalchemy_awesome_pagination/README.md

-# SQLAlchemy Pagination
+# SQLAlchemy Awesome Pagination

-SQLAlchemy Pagination is a small utility library that paginates an SQLAlchemy object and returns the results ready for api serving.
+SQLAlchemy Awesome Pagination is a small utility library that paginates an SQLAlchemy object and returns the results ready for api serving.

 If you are creating a service/micro-service oriented architecture, and cannot use fastapi/flask or other frameworks built in paginations or libraries, this is for you.